Salisbury-University/textual/README.md

 ## Current Status

+### **COSC425 Final Presentation/Post Sprint Three**

+    We were sucessful in completing our third sprint goals.
+We have a working website which contains information pertaining to the data that is present in the database.
+We have over 16 million data samples present in our database at this time, which is a huge achievement.

+    As we move into te future, we will be working on making our website more responsive.
+We want to add visualizations, which will be a large part of phase thhree.
+We additionally want to be able to have the website hosted non-locally.
+Hopefully this will occur over winter break.

+    The tools we are continuing to use are the same, with bootstrap, JavaScript, and Python.

 ### **Sprint Three**: 7 November 2022 - 5 December 2022

     We were successful in our second sprint goals.
 We continued to build our